 As the howling of the wolf pack died down, the trio hastened to gather their things and get on their way.
 Andrea took the lead.
 Ethan still felt drained and a little weak in the knees.
 He brought up the rear, not wanting the others to see him struggling to keep up.
 Andrea said a silent prayer under her breath that she would be able to find the car by moonlight.
-Everything looked the same to her draped in shadow.
-She had been so focused on looking and listening for her sister that she had walked in circles, heedless of direction.
+Everything looked the same to her, draped in shadow.
+She had been so focused on looking and listening for ominous sounds that she walked in circles, heedless of direction.

 “I don’t want to alarm anyone but the pack is right on our heels.
 How much further is the car Andrea?”

 “I think it’s just over there a ways.”

 “We’ll that sounds iffy.
 Do you know where the car is or not?”

 “Don’t start with me Janet.
 I just needed a minute to double-check something.”

 “We’ll I suggest we get on with it,” panted Ethan.

 They heard a twig snap and looked in the direction of the sound.
 Tiny silver fireflies appeared to be floating through the vegetation.
 They gasped collectively as the faint glowing grew into five pairs of eyes, when the wolf pack emerged.
 A silent moment passed as the two groups eyed the other warily.